PhotoboothProject/photobooth/docs/faq/index.md

 ## How can setup a custom collage design?

 In the collage settings you can select the layout `private/collage.json`.
 This references a file with the given name in the photobooth's `private` folder.
-This file could be created manually or by using the collage generator at [http://localhost/admin/generator/index.php](http://localhost/admin/generator/index.php) via the button next to it.
+This file could be created manually or by using the collage generator at [http://localhost/admin/generator/index.php](http://localhost/admin/generator/index.php) ( or [http://localhost/photobooth/admin/generator/index.php](http://localhost/photobooth/admin/generator/index.php)) via the button next to it.

 Photobooth config **must** be saved again via Admin panel after `private/collage.json` was modified!